Gabriel Moreno Player Props: Diamondbacks vs. Dodgers

 - The Dodgers gave up the sixth-fewest home runs in baseball (152 total, 0.9 per game).

-- May (0-0) takes the mound for the Dodgers to make his second start of the season.
+- Kershaw (1-0) takes the mound for the Dodgers to make his second start this season.

-- His last time out came on Saturday against the Arizona Diamondbacks, when the righty went seven scoreless innings while allowing three hits.
+- In his most recent appearance on Sunday, the lefty threw six innings against the Arizona Diamondbacks, allowing one earned run while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.